Boolean-Narayana numbers: Proving the interlacing property from the three-term recurrence

 \begin{proof} Let $n\geq 3$.
 Divide \eqref{eq:BoNaRecFinal} by $(n+1)$ to obtain

 where

 Since $b_n(u)\equiv 0$, we have $b_n(u)\le 0$ for all $u\le 0$.
 Moreover, for $u\le 0$ one has $u^2-6u+1=u^2+(-6u)+1\ge 1$, hence for $n\ge 3$, we have

 By construction, each $\bona_n(u)$ has nonnegative coefficients, and $\deg \bona_n=n$.
-Therefore the hypotheses of Lemma \ref{liw} are satisfied, and it follows that $\{\bona_n(u)\}$ is a Sturm sequence: each $\bona_n$ is real-rooted with simple zeros and the nonzero roots of $\bona_{n-1}$ strictly interlace the nonzero roots of $\bona_n$ for all $n\ge 2$. \end{proof}
+So, the hypotheses of Lemma \ref{liw} are satisfied; therefore, each polynomial $\bona_n$ is real-rooted with simple zeros, and the roots of $\bona_{n-1}$ weakly interlace the roots of $\bona_n$ for all $n\ge 2$. \end{proof}